Sasanian conquest of Jerusalem: Other sources

 Historians have been able to piece together the events following the fall of Jerusalem based on other sources as well.
 A brief abridged list of the many relevant documents is given below.

 Muhammad ibn Jarir al-Tabari and the Khuzistan Chronicle both report that the search for fragments of the true cross involved torturing clergymen.
 The Opusculum de Persica captivitate is a document attributed to Modestos.
 It gives a death toll of 65,000.
 This number may give an idea of the total Christian population in and around Jerusalem.
-The Chronicon Paschale is notable because it does not accuse the Jews of Anti-Christian violence or sedition during the fall of Jerusalem in 614.
+The Chronicon Paschale is notable because it does not accuse the Jews of anti-Christian violence or sedition during the fall of Jerusalem in 614.
 It is loosely dated to June 614.
 Another important document is Modestos' Letter.

 Archaeological evidence

-Despite the claims of large scale destruction, the archaeological evidence does not reveal layers of destruction associated with the Persian conquest.
-There was also no hard evidence found for the widespread destruction of churches.
+While the claims of large scale destruction of churches and other religious sites have not been confirmed with archaeological evidence, there does exist archaeological evidence of widespread killings during the time of the Persian invasion.